-Gourmet food might not be the first thing that comes to mind when dicussing classic works of art, but practicing chef and artist Jay Batlle is quick to draw the connection between the two.
-Throughout his colorful, occassionally satirical critiques of the hedonistic fine dining culture, Batlle depicts the luxurious atmosphere cultivated by high-class restaurants and hotels.
-In this interview, the artist discusses the role food played in the developement of Pop art, the important and underappreciated creative aspect of the culinary arts, and what to eat when you’re in the south of France.
+Gourmet food might not be the first thing that comes to mind when discussing classic works of art, but practicing chef and artist Jay Batlle is quick to draw the connection between the two.
+Throughout his colorful, occasionally satirical critiques of the hedonistic fine dining culture, Batlle depicts the luxurious atmosphere cultivated by high-class restaurants and hotels.
+In this interview, the artist discusses the role food played in the development of Pop art, the important and under-appreciated creative aspect of the culinary arts, and what to eat when you’re in the south of France.

 The Stationery Series, an ongoing work in which you draw on hotel and restaurant stationery, calls to mind the work of Andy Warhol, who also used images of food to discuss excess.
 Why do you think food is such an effective means for this message?

 It’s hilarious to think about Warhol and food because supposedly he ate nothing other than chicken noodle soup everyday.
 But you can’t think of Campbell’s soup or bananas without thinking of Warhol.
 Eggs make me think of Martin Kippenberger; cheese, Dieter Roth; ketchup, Paul McCarthy; fat, Joseph Beuys; and hamburgers with Claes Oldenburg.